Recent Posts

 3. Then, having fasted and prayed, and laid hands on them, they sent them away.

 We learned that Barnabas was sent to Antioch from Jerusalem (Ac.
 11:22).
 He encouraged the new believers (Ac.
 11:23) and, through his anointed evangelism, many more were added to the Antioch church (Ac.
 11:24).
 Soon, Barnabas left for Tarsus, looking for Saul, as Tarsus was Saul’s native city (Ac.
 11:25), and Saul joined him in the edification of the Antioch church (Ac.
 11:26).
-In the last chapter, in fact, in the closing verse, we learned that they had returned to Jerusalem from Antioch, bringing with them an offering for the believers there (Ac.
+In chapter 11, in fact, in the closing verse, we learned that they had returned to Jerusalem from Antioch, bringing with them an offering for the believers there (Ac.
 11:30).
-Now, they return to Antioch and take John Mark, who is Barnabas’ nephew with them.
+Then, they returned to Antioch and took John Mark, who is Barnabas’ nephew, with them.
 Mary, Mark’s mother, is probably Barnabas’ sister, for had she been his sister-in-law, his father, being Barnabas’ brother, would be mentioned (Ac.
 12:25).

 Besides Barnabas and Saul, prophets from Jerusalem began to gather in Antioch (Ac.
 11:27).
 The first verse of this chapter 13, mentions also Simeon Niger, Lucius from Cyrene (possibly, one who evangelized Antioch earlier… 11:20), and Manaen, interestingly a close acquaintance of Herod Antipas, who assassinated John the Baptist and joined with Pilate in Christ’s trial.
 Manaen is now a Christian and leader in the church at Antioch, along with these four others, who were prophets and teachers.
 It is another verse that shows that prophecy was a ministry in the New Testament church, composed of Jews and Gentiles (see also Acts 2:17, 18; 1 Co.
 14:1; Eph.
 4:11, 12).